Planning & Quantities: A Guide to the Bar at Wedding

 Your trusty bartenders will need more breathing room than a commuter on the Northern Line, so do allow at least 3 feet of workspace behind that bar.
 Think of it as creating their own little cocktail kingdom - much like giving the Queen’s Guard enough space for their ceremonial march, except with considerably more shaking and stirring.

-Mind you, a well-organised bar setup is rather like a good BBC period drama - all the important characters need their proper place, and there must be enough room for everyone to sweep about gracefully without knocking over the garnish station or each other's Pimm's.
+Mind you, a well-organised up is rather like a good BBC period drama - all the important characters need their proper place, and there must be enough room for everyone to sweep about gracefully without knocking over the garnish station or each other’s Pimm’s.

 Budgeting for Bar Service

-For a 150-person wedding with a 5-hour reception, you must plan approximately 900 drink servings.
+For a 150-person wedding with a 5-hour reception, you will need to plan approximately 900 drink servings.
 A standard cost comparison shows that allocating £30-35 per guest for a full-service bar provides a reliable baseline.
 Mixed drinks offer greater value with approximately 16 servings per bottle.

 To accommodate varied guest preferences, divide your alcohol selection using the 50-20-30 rule: 50% wine, 20% beer, and 30% spirits.

 Remember to factor in service costs.
-You'll need one bartender for every 50 guests, with rates ranging from £25-£50 per hour.
+You’ll need one bartender for every 50 guests, with rates ranging from £25 to £50 per hour.
 Additional expenses include setup and teardown fees, glassware rentals, and liability insurance, which typically add about £450 to your total.

 To manage these costs effectively, consider using online alcohol calculators and budgeting worksheets to fine-tune your estimates.

 Remember to build a contingency fund for unexpected expenses, and always account for minimum purchase requirements when planning your budget.
-Seasonal demand and location can impact your final costs, so start planning early to secure the best rates.
+Seasonal demand and location can significantly impact your final costs, so it's essential to start planning early to secure the best rates.

 Glassware and Equipment Needs